-Fig. 10: Layout of the workplace configuration
+Fig. 13: Layout of the workplace configuration

-- (1) Search area. - Limits the displayed results in the workplace table if desired - (2) List of all workplaces. - Fixed window that does not scroll horizontally for better usability - (3) Workplace table. - Lists each workplace and includes additional information such as ERP key, booking logic, machine name, etc. - The ERP key is fixed. - The number of workplaces in the upper right corner indicates with the first number how many workplaces are created in MES LITE.
+- (1) Search area. - Limits the displayed results in the workplace table, if desired. - (2) List of all workplaces. - Fixed window that does not scroll horizontally for better usability. - (3) Workplace table. - Lists each workplace and includes additional information such as ERP key, booking logic, machine name, etc. - The ERP key is fixed. - The number of workplaces in the upper right corner of the page indicates with the first number how many workplaces are created in MES LITE.
 The second number indicates how many workplaces are licensed in total.

-5.2 Template configuration
+7.2 Template configuration